 Toddler Tunes (18-36 months)

 A high-energy music and movement program for strong walkers.
-Requires a ticket.
+Requires Registration.
 See below for more information.

 Play & Learn (2-5 years)

 Programs for School-Aged Children

 These educational and fun programs are designed for children who are in Kindergarten through 6th grade.
 They help promote creativity, improve social skills, and provide academic support in a safe, welcoming environment.

 A program for school-age kids to have fun making things, while making the world a better place.
 Creations will be donated to shelters and nursing homes.